tkahn/Smooth-Div-Scroll/README.md

 # jQuery Smooth Div Scroll
 Smooth Div Scroll is a jQuery plugin that scrolls content horizontally left or right.
-You'll find all the documentation you need at [smoothdivscroll.com](http://www.smoothdivscroll.com). **But before you hurry on over there, please read the release notes below!**
+You'll find all the documentation you need at [smoothdivscroll.com](http://www.smoothdivscroll.com).

 ## Version 1.3 - Release Notes
-This release is so fresh I haven't had time to update the documentation at [smoothdivscroll.com](http://www.smoothdivscroll.com) yet.
-Since a lot of things have been changed, **please read these release notes first!**
+The documentation at [smoothdivscroll.com](http://www.smoothdivscroll.com) has now been updated and is valid for Smooth Div Scroll version 1.3.
+Let me know if there's something that I've missed.
+If you want to know what has changed between version 1.2 and 1.3 I suggest that you read these release notes though.

 ### All external libraries have been updated
 * jQuery (1.8.1)